Pareto Front Engineering of Dynamical Sweet Spots in Superconducting Qubits: Realization of quantum gates

 \subsection{Two-Qubit Gate}

-To implement two-qubit gates, we couple two fluxonium qubits capacitively and apply additional control waveforms to each qubit following the protocol of Ref.~\cite{Nesterov2022_CNOT}.
-The control configuration is illustrated in Fig.~\ref{iswap_gate}(a) and (b).
-The key distinction of our implementation is that both qubits operate at DSSs.
-For simplicity, we place both qubits at the same DSS, though the method remains applicable to systems operating at distinct DSSs.
-In the two-level approximation, the total Hamiltonian is
+{ To implement a two-qubit gate, we operate both fluxonium qubits at the gate working point and apply local charge-drive control pulses to each qubit.
+The control schematic is shown in Fig.~\ref{iswap_gate}(a), and the corresponding quantum circuit is shown in Fig.~\ref{iswap_gate}(b).
+The total Hamiltonian for the two-qubit gate in the \(N\)-level model is